🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 This is also why we show her shapes, why we have ABCs, one, two, threes, so that the brain will develop these pathways.

-Never in the existence of humanity has a child been forced to watch hours of Sonic the Hedgehog, and it's ridiculous to say, being forcefully impregnated or monstrous Sonic screaming at the butt cheeks of knuckles.
+Never in the existence of humanity has a child been forced to watch hours of Sonic the Hedgehog, and it's ridiculous to say, being forcefully impregnated, or monstrous Sonic screaming at the butt cheeks of Knuckles.

 When we see pregnant Sonic collectively as human beings, we can say that is insane.

-But when they put up a video and they claim Charlie Kirk said that black women don't have the brain power to hold jobs, which he never did and is a lie, they don't understand on the left.
+But when they put up a video and they claim Charlie Kirk said that black women don't have the brain power to hold jobs, which he never did and is a lie, they don't understand on the left, they are looking at the political equivalent of a pregnant Sonic the Hedgehog.

 Now, certainly these people, many of them that are older, grew up in a world where this wasn't the case, and they have within their brains the wiring to be broken out of this.

-That his body ached when he realized his worldview was wrong.
+He said he felt physical pain, that his body ached when he realized his worldview was wrong.

 But this is a man in Brandon who grew up in a sane reality for a child that grows up in this reality of police brutality, fascism, and violence.